AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 ![Alt text](../images/AP_CompanyMaintenanceAP.png)

-Refer to Working With Company A/P Options for additional information.

 The various G/L account numbers which are debited when invoice batches are posted are designated by a user-named field (see below) of the A/P item records.
-Refer to Working With A/P Item Records for additional information
+Refer to [Working With A/P Item Records](#working-with-ap-item-records) for additional information
 ![Alt text](../images/AP_ItemInquiry.png)

-&gt;Note: The specific name of this A/P item record field is designated by the value of the **Account header** field (see below) of a company’s G/L options.
-Refer to Working With Company G/L Options for additional information.
+>Note: The specific name of this A/P item record field is designated by the value of the **Account header** field (see below) of a company’s G/L options.
+Refer to [Working With Company G/L Options](#working-with-company-gl-options) for additional information.

 ![Alt text](../images/AP_CompanyMaintenanceGL.png)

 When invoice batches are posted, a single debit journal entry is created in G/L for each detail line of an invoice.
-Refer to Working With Company A/P Options for information about the:
+Refer to [Working With Company A/P Options](#working-with-company-ap-options) for information about the:

 - **Inv jrnl entry method** field which is used to designate if a single credit journal entry is created for each invoice of a batch, or for the entire batch.